jgagne/typography-2-fa-17/02-form-follows-content.md

     | 4 |
     ```
 - [ ] Print on specialty paper stock; color and weight is as meaningful as the content `#intent`
+- [ ] InDesign character and paragraph styles must have accurate content-based names and associated class names for HTML/CSS `#semantic`
 - [ ] Design for all screen sizes, small (mobile first) to wide (laptop/desktop and print) `#responsive`
-- [ ] Single-column layout for small screens and multi-column layout, *only if the content decides*, for laptop/desktop and print `#keepitsimple`
+  - Single-column layout for small screens and multi-column content-out layout, *let the content decide*, for wider screens (tablet/laptop/desktop) and print `#keepitsimple`
 ### Typography

 `20 points`